Restoring Dead Grass

-But while summer heat can quickly turn a blanket of green grass in your yard to a hayfield, lawns can survive to thrive again with just a few precautions:
+TOM: Summer heat can quickly turn a blanket of green grass into a browning backyard wasteland.
+But your lawn can survive and thrive once again with a few precautions.

-First, cut back on mowing.
-In hot, dry weather, grass often goes into a semi-dormant state, appearing as "dead grass," but will come back when weather conditions improve.
-Mowing once a week is plenty.
+LESLIE: First, cut back on your mowing.
+In hot, dry weather, grass goes into a semi-dormant state and looks dead, but it will green back up again when the weather improves.
+Mowing your lawn once a week is plenty.